randito/ember_guide_slides/README.md

 for this project.
 These slides were used for a work presentation: "Ember 101."

+**Disclaimer:**  These slides are not a definitive guide or source for Ember.js or Coffeescript.
+They are just my presentation notes to guide my developer lunch presentation.

 ### Reveal.js

-These slides use the fantastic [reveal.js library](https://github.com/hakimel/reveal.js).
+This project is based on the fantastic [reveal.js library](https://github.com/hakimel/reveal.js).

+The arrow keys used for navigation are current hidden; use the left and right arrow to navigate the slides.

 ### Links